The short answer

 What actually kills outdoor cats in Calgary

-Calgary has an estimated 1,500-2,000 coyotes living within city limits.
-They've adapted to urban life and actively hunt cats in residential neighborhoods.
-Coyote sightings in inner-city neighborhoods (Bridgeland, Bowness, Mount Pleasant, Hillhurst, Inglewood) are constant year-round.
-Coyotes hunt most actively at dawn, dusk, and overnight — exactly when many cats want to be out.
+Coyotes live throughout Calgary, including the river paths along the Bow and the Elbow.
+They have adapted to urban life and actively hunt cats in residential areas.
+Coyote sightings in inner-city neighbourhoods (Bridgeland, Bowness, Mount Pleasant, Hillhurst, Inglewood) are constant year-round.
+Coyotes hunt most actively at dawn, dusk, and overnight, exactly when many cats want to be out.
 A coyote can clear a 6-foot fence and grab a cat in seconds.
 Most Calgary cat rescues have stories of recovered cats killed by coyotes.

 Vehicle traffic

-The single most common cause of outdoor cat death in suburban Calgary.
+Traffic is the single most common cause of outdoor cat death in suburban Calgary.
 Cats roam unpredictably and don't understand traffic.
-Roads with even moderate traffic kill outdoor cats regularly.
-Speed limits don't matter — a slow car still kills a cat.
+Roads with even moderate volume kill outdoor cats regularly.
+Speed limits don't matter; a slow car still kills a cat.

-Calgary winters routinely hit -20°C, with deep cold snaps to -35°C. A cat caught outside in those temperatures dies in hours from hypothermia.
-Even short-haired cats with thick coats can't survive Calgary's coldest nights without shelter.
-Frostbite on ears, paws, and tail is common in cats let outside in winter.
+Calgary winters routinely sit below -20°C, with cold snaps reaching -30°C. A cat caught outside in those temperatures dies in hours from hypothermia.
+Even short-haired cats with thick coats cannot survive Calgary's coldest nights without shelter.
+Frostbite on ears, paws, and tail is common in cats let outside through Calgary winters.

 Predators beyond coyotes